Preparing for Learning Circle Interaction

 Why is this (or these) the best method(s) to facilitate your circle?

 What technology tools – asynchronous voice, graphics, text, group coordination, productivity, and virtual assistance – will you use to facilitate online portions of your learning circle?
 How will these tools add value?

 What level of training will be needed?

 Some examples of Learning Circles Schedules might be helpful:

 Schedule for AEA Researchers where the projects were to create learning circle designs

-Preparation for the Phases: The first time organizing a learning for a new group is a challenge as everyone will be learning as they work through the process.
-Once there has been some experience, it will be easier to save examples which help participants understand the structure.
+Preparation for the Phases: The first time organizing learning circles for a new group is a challenge as everyone will be learning as they work through the process.
+Once there has been some experience, it will be easier to save examples that help participants understand the structure.
 Participants in learning circles often like to sponsor ideas that have been successful in the past.
 So collecting these examples can help create a level of comfort for new circle members.
 However, participation in learning circles is an exercise in inventive thinking so be careful that your participants don't see the suggestions as a set of choices.
 It is important to continually emphasize their ownership and leadership and the collective power of the circle to change any part of the process to suit the needs of the participants.
 Over time, learning circles facilitators and participants realize that they can develop a set of tools and framing messages that can be used with different groups.
-As each of the phases are introduces, information and ideas for phase letters will be discussed.
+As each of the phases is introduced, information and ideas for phase letters will be discussed.

 Here are some questions to consider for preparing to facilitate the circle:

 Learning circles end.
-They are short term activities but they may lead to sustained professional development or international relationships among teachers or learners.
+They are short-term activities but they may lead to sustained professional development or international relationships among teachers or learners.
 A second way in which they lead to sustainable action is a schedule for repetition.
 The learning circles for elementary and high schools have been available every year for over two decades.
 Some of the same teachers with their classes participate year after year.
 But each year, it is a new set of people.
 This continual change leads to innovation in the learning that takes place. l

 Continue to ...